elemel/fungeoneer/chapters/01/ground-rules.md

 The directions on the map are right for east, down for south, left for west, and up for north.

 You discover a contraption wrapped inside the map: a hypnotic timepiece.
 You slip it into a vest pocket, close to your heart.
 With every tick of the clockwork, you are compelled to move forward to the next tile in your facing direction, turning only when instructed.
-Each tile has a symbol with an effect, triggered by moving to it.
-Moving to a floor tile (marked `.` on the map) does not trigger any effect.
+Each tile is marked with a symbol.
+Most symbols trigger an effect when you move to their tile, but floor tiles (marked `.` on the map) do not.
+Certain effects may cause you to move again, but any additional moves do not trigger further effects.

 The dungeon contains wall tiles: left-turners (marked `[`), right-turners (marked `]`), and halters (marked `#`).
 Instead of moving forward to a wall tile, you stay in the adjacent tile and turn in place.
 For a left-turner, turn 90 degrees to the left.
 For a right-turner, turn 90 degrees to the right.
 For a halter, do not turn at all, in effect halting indefinitely.